aditi2404k/Indolike-Data-Analyst-Tasks/README.md

 #### Objective: Analyze user posts to understand engagement levels, popular platforms, common sentiments, and trending topics

 #### Conclusions:
--Facebook had the highest number of posts, which means it was the most active platform in the dataset.
+- Facebook had the highest number of posts, which means it was the most active platform in the dataset.

--Most posts had a Neutral sentiment, showing that people were generally sharing information or casual thoughts, without strong emotions.
+- Most posts had a Neutral sentiment, showing that people were generally sharing information or casual thoughts, without strong emotions.

--Common words like “love,” “game,” and “kill” appeared often, which suggests that users talked about emotional topics, entertainment, and some aggressive or dramatic themes.
+- Common words like “love,” “game,” and “kill” appeared often, which suggests that users talked about emotional topics, entertainment, and some aggressive or dramatic themes.